 Microbiology (MICR)

-This course will introduce students to the diversity of microorganisms, including, bacteria, viruses, and fungi, and the impact of microbes on everyday life.
-The interactions of microorganisms with the biotic and abiotic worlds will be discussed.
-Topics will include the roles of microorganisms in host-pathogen interactions in disease, the beneficial aspects of microorganisms in bioremediation and food production, and their application in biotechnology.
+This course will introduce students to the diversity of microorganisms, including bacteria, archaea, viruses, and fungi, their roles in the larger biosphere and impacts on our daily lives.
+The interactions of microorganisms with their environment, other microorganisms and potential hosts will be discussed.
+Topics will include the beneficial and detrimental roles host-microbial interactions in overall health, immunity, host-pathogen interactions and disease, and the interventions used to combat infections.

 Restriction(s): This is a Priority Access Course.
 Enrolment may be restricted to particular programs, specializations or semester levels during certain periods.
 Please see the departmental website for more information.